sortecoevo/sortee/content/people.md

 title: People
 ---

-The SORTEE membership has elected three new members of the Board of Directors to begin three year terms in January of 2022:
+The SORTEE membership has elected three new members of the Board of Directors to begin three year terms in January of 2022: Kaija Gahm (Student seat), Esteban Fernandez-Juricic (Later-career seat), Alexa Fredston (Open seat).
-Student seat: Kaija Gahm
-Later-career seat: Esteban Fernandez-Juricic
-Open seat: Alexa Fredston

 &nbsp;